sustasphere/DAS/README.md

 The reason for this, is that the WebApi project does a continuous polling on 'a so called' server; by default located at www.anapioficeandfire.com.

 Building the WebApi project is obviously simple; simply run 'dotnet build' within the WebApi folder.
-Note that all files 'under the bin/Debug/net8.0 folder' have been removed before creating the zip-file of the solution.
-Hence, a first build of the WebApi project is mandatory.

 >The steps written below are ***only necessary if one should want to alter the existing database*** instance (e.g. from current SqLite to Sql Server).